cxie19/fhc/README.md

 # fhc
-R package for fitting a flexible-hazards cure model
+R package for fitting a flexible-hazards cure (fhc) model